Prostate Health – Prostate Exams and What to Expect

 What to Expect During a Prostate Exam

 Prostate screening begins with an introductory discussion with one’s doctor.
 This is to explore any prostate symptoms (problems urinating, blood in urine or semen, erectile dysfunction), and should also include a family history–specifically, whether an immediate relative (father or brother) has/had prostate cancer.

 Digital Rectal Exam (DRE)

 This is a relatively simple test in which a doctor can feel for any abnormalities in the size or shape of the prostate.
 In this exam, the doctor inserts a gloved and lubricated finger into the rectum.
-This may cause momentary discomfort and the urge to urinate may occur, particularly if the prostate is enlarged or inflamed.
+This may cause momentary discomfort, and the urge to urinate may occur, particularly if the prostate is enlarged or inflamed.

 PSA Blood Test

 The PSA (prostate-specific antigen) is a protein produced by the prostate.
-PSA can travel through the blood by itself or attached to other proteins.
+PSA can travel through the blood by itself or attach to other proteins.
 A rise in PSA levels can be caused by several factors: